Sondzus/SoReMo/Guidelines for refereeing final reports.md

 # Guidelines for referees
 The following list of questions will guide you in evaluating the final report.

+### Topic and context
-### What is this report about?
+What *is* this report about, in the first place?
 The report is a final summary of one SoReMo project, defined as an applied student project focusing on social responsibility.
 The report should include key issues that have been and remain to be addressed; this means not 'unfinished work' as such, but rather from the point of view of project extension or other future work that builds on the current project.

-### What should be evaluated
+### What to  evaluate

+1. Clarity of key points in the executive summary

-1. The following are questions the report is expected to address.
+The following are questions the report is expected to address.
 Please comment on whether the author answered all of the following questions clearly in their writing:

 * What is the project about?
 * Who are the stakeholders?
 Participants?